A wise hiker once told me, mother nature doesn’t care about your itinerary, and this past weekend I learned just how right they were.

 If you are looking for solitude, this probably isn’t the hike for you, I passed by many hikers along the system of trails, but even so, I did have a few summits to myself by getting to them at the right times.

 Until this hike, Old Rag was my standard for technical hikes east of the Mississippi River, but now that I’ve experienced Grandfather Mountain, it has been supplanted.
-It is not for faint of heart, the weather can be unpredictable and change at a moments notice, and with all the scrambles and exposed sections it can be dangerous, but Grandfather Mountain a thrilling hike, and one I will have to do again.
+It is not for faint of heart, with all the scrambles and exposed sections it can be dangerous, but Grandfather Mountain a thrilling hike, and one I will have to do again.

 Thank you for reading, To view some of my other treks, you can read them here.